M4R1KU/ng-dynamic-modules/README.md

 The motivation behind this behaviour is that sub modules of an app can be developed independently by different teams and also deployed independently on different servers.
 With this we can dynamically collect our modules that we want to have in our app and most importantly the submodules do not have to be known at build time of the enclosing app.

+## Running the whole thing

+To see how to run this demonstration, read the other README's in the subfolders.

 ## Building a dynamic module

 A dynamic module is just a normal Angular module which is built manually and bundled into UMD bundle.